 Some would-be leaders can adopt a somewhat twisted view of this type of authority.
 Offices of church government, including the apostleship, involved serving more than lording, and involved leadership by example and exhortation.
 One common misconception about the apostles is that they had outright power over every affair of the church.
 The Jerusalem council is a good example of how this was not the case.

 How Diotrephes was handled is another.
 In 3 John 1:10, John makes the statement that he may come to visit the church.
 Does he state that he will forcefully remove Diotrephes from power?
 Does he give instruction to the church to find a replacement?
 The answer to both is no. Instead, John states that he will expose Diotrephes and call attention to what he’s doing.
-The apostles were given authority, as Paul says, to ‘build up the church’ (2 Cor 10:8, 13:10) but not to tear it down.
+The apostles were given authority, as Paul says, to ‘build up the church’ (2 Cor 10:8, 13:10) but not to run it.
 The apostles planted and set into motion new churches wherever they went, and as their final act would appoint elders to lead.
 Today’s modern apostolic structure still has regional managers acting as apostles to lord it over the affairs of multiple churches.
-This couldn’t be further from what the apostles would have wanted.
+This couldn’t be further from what the true apostles would have wanted.

 Of all the things apostolic authority is, it certainly isn’t taking charge over the church.

 There are churches and individuals today who love to hijack God’s church and make it their own personal calling.
 In our culture, it’s become perfectly acceptable to let one man sit in the seat of authority and run the whole show.
 In fact, if it weren’t for the complacency of the modern Christian today, the acceptance of such an unbiblical practice wouldn’t even be tolerated.
-The original leadership structure called for Christ to be the head of the church, and for the most mature, well-revered members of the congregation to serve as stewards of her affairs (Acts 6:3); this as a team, not a dictatorship.
+The original leadership structure called for Christ to be the living head of the church, and for the most mature, well-revered members of the congregation to serve as stewards of her affairs (Acts 6:3); this as a team, not a dictatorship.
 The original church leadership represented her own body, and many in the body were the ones operating in the areas of the five-fold ministry.

 We’ve become needy in the church, looking to those more spiritual than us to guide our lives so we may avoid being spiritual ourselves.
 The real church was their own leadership – and this, because there weren’t complacent, unmotivated lay people in it.
 New believers would be trained up to the same level of knowledge and maturity as everyone else.
 Imagine the body knowing as much and being as spiritual as the senior pastor in today’s church, or beyond.
 Sadly, many churches will continue to let their leadership tell them they are supposed to stay dumb so they can maintain their position.
 But the Church was never meant to have such a separation between body and clergy.
 God used plain old non-leadership church members in ministering, teaching, and even baptizing!
 As long as we stay dependent on a few elite individuals to do our jobs, the rest of the body will never grow into their calling.